-The Grant Park Music Festival is thrilled to present to you another season of world-class music-making on Chicago's lakefront.
+The Grant Park Music Festival is thrilled to present to you another season of free, world-class music-making on Chicago's lakefront.
 Due to the pandemic, things will look a little different this year.
 Please take a moment to review this page.

 As of Opening Night, the Jay Pritzker Pavilion will operate at a reduced capacity in the Seating Bowl and on the Great Lawn necessitating a reservations requirement during the 2021 season.
 We have in place a set of strictly enforced Health & Safety protocols*.
 All concertgoers must agree to abide by them—masks are mandatory—in order to gain entry to the Pavilion.

 *Safety protocols, including seating capacity, are subject to change based on directives from state and local authorities.

 The Grant Park Music Festival's return to Millennium Park was facilitated by a team of experts operating with the best available science—public health experts, doctors; chemical, biochemical and acoustical engineers; members of our board, the mayor's office and our staff—to achieve a safe space for audience, musicians and staff, alike.

 You'll notice many layers of protection (read our Health & Safety protocols), developed with the understanding that no single layer can prevent the spread of COVID-19, but each layer can work effectively with others to prevent transmission.
 These include fresh air, mandatory use of face coverings, touch-free customer service, vaccines, sanitization, reduced capacity and physical distancing.
 We ask for your cooperation in helping us to ensure your safety and the safety of everyone in the Festival family.